 Heimans worked at international consulting firm McKinsey and Company and studied at Sydney University, the Harvard University Kennedy School of Government, and Oxford University.
 While working on a Ph.D. in international relations at Oxford, Heimans’s ideas about political activism began to change.

 “You can’t force the development of an online community; growth has to happen organically.”

-“When I was younger I thought about change in very conventional, modernist terms, that you went through institutions and organisation at the global level, the United Nations or the World Bank or the government,” he says.
+“When I was younger I thought about a change in very conventional, modernist terms, that you went through institutions and organization at the global level, the United Nations or the World Bank or the government,” he says.

 “I still think those institutions are important, but my conception of how change happens has definitely become much less institutional, less based on formal authority and more on the ways in which you can change people at the level of ideas and building movements.

-“When I was looking at the impact of the internet, I saw a huge opportunity to make progress on the issues I cared about this way, through mass mobilisation.
+“When I was looking at the impact of the internet, I saw a huge opportunity to make progress on the issues I cared about this way, through mass mobilization.